 Through the Marine Science & Policy Initiative, Monmouth University and the UCI have engaged in a valuable partnership with Rockefeller University (RU).
-In 2016, the universities co-organized the first of four annual conferences (The Marine Science & Policy Series) on scientific and policy topics of regional and national interest, alternating between the MU campus and RU’s in New York City.
+Since 2016, the universities have co-organized annual conferences (The Marine Science & Policy Series) on scientific and policy topics of regional and national interest, alternating between the MU campus and RU’s in New York City.

 The partnership has extended to cutting-edge research projects on topics such as ocean noise, emerging marine exploration technologies and the use of environmental DNA fragments, or eDNA, to detect the presence of aquatic species (see below).
 In addition, Professor Jesse Ausubel, Director of RU’s Program for the Human Environment, has visited Monmouth’s campus on a regular basis to lecture and meet with students and faculty.
 The partnership will produce opportunities for MU students to work with Professor Ausubel as well as summer placement or other collaboration at the Woods Hole Oceanographic Institution.
 Another key feature of the Initiative will be support for ocean research projects organized and directed by Professor Ausubel and UCI Ocean Policy Fellow VADM Paul Gaffney, former president of Monmouth University.